Work with CPWD

 • Valid driver’s license, insurance, and clean driving record (if applicable).

-• Personal experience with a disability strongly preferred.
+• Personal experience with a disability is strongly preferred!

 PHYSICAL/ENVIRONMENTAL REQUIREMENTS:

-• Office environment requiring ongoing computer use and extended amount of time sitting or standing.
+• Office environment requiring ongoing computer use and an extended amount of time sitting or standing.

 EQUAL EMPLOYMENT OPPORTUNITY: The Center for People With Disabilities is dedicated to the principles of Equal Employment Opportunity and fostering a culture that promotes diversity, equity, and inclusion while actively challenging and dismantling systemic racism and oppression.
 We prohibit unlawful discrimination against applicants or employees on the basis of disability, race (including traits historically associated with race, such as hair texture and length, or protective hairstyles), color, national origin, ancestry, religion or creed, sex, sexual orientation, gender, gender expression or gender identity, age 40 and over, genetic information, Veteran or military status, marital status, familial status, or any other status protected by applicable federal, state or local law.
 Reasonable accommodations may be made to empower a qualified candidate with a disability to perform the essential functions of the job.
 (Revised 8/2025)